 McLaren Engineering Group’s structures, construction engineering, and marine teams collaborated on this extraordinary effort that lifted nineteen three-story prefabricated steel building structures (modules).
-The structures, weighing up to 700 tons, were safely lifted off a crane barge from the East River, over the Franklin D. Roosevelt Drive (FDR) Drive and into place for Rockefeller University’s 160,000-square-foot expansion of its new Marie-Josée and Henry R. Kravis Research Building.
+Through erection engineering sequencing the structures, weighing up to 700 tons, were safely lifted off a crane barge from the East River in NYC, over the Franklin D. Roosevelt Drive (FDR) Drive and into place for Rockefeller University’s 160,000-square-foot expansion of its new Marie-Josée and Henry R. Kravis Research Building.

 Rockefeller University, located in Manhattan’s Upper Eastside, was the first biomedical research institute established in the U.S. and has been credited with several discoveries including gene composition.
 In an effort to expand its campus and stay at the forefront of biomedical research, the University is adding two acres to their campus by building over the FDR, from 62nd to 68th Street.
 The expansion connects the century-old campus to four additional blocks along the East River.
 Key features of the new building include low height and horizontal floor plates with large areas, ensuring the inclusion of multiple adjacent laboratories and a green roof that regenerates the natural landscape.

 McLaren’s construction engineers, naval architects, marine and structural engineers joined forces to make this unconventional expansion a reality.
 The construction engineering and structures divisions devised the mooring arm truss and whaler beam anchorage system, while the marine division evaluated environmental loading conditions for stability of the Chesapeake 1000 crane barge and module transport barges.
 The environmental loading conditions were examined for a variety of operational and extreme weather conditions, allowing for subsequent crane barge anchorage components designs in accordance with U.S. Coast Guard (USCG) standards.